catanzaromj/catanzaromj.github.io/_pages/about.md

 I earned my PhD in 2016 under the supervision of John Klein and Vladimir Chernyak and was mentored by Peter Bubenik as a postdoc.

-I like to do lots of other things besides research in math, physics, machine learning, and artificial intelligence (like golf).
+I like to do lots of other things besides math, machine learning, and physics.